Analyzing CYBIN INC. (CYBN.NE) (CYBN) and The Competition

-CYBIN INC. (CYBN.NE) (OTCMKTS: CYBN – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
-We will compare CYBIN INC. (CYBN.NE) to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, profitability, earnings and dividends.
+CYBIN INC. (CYBN.NE) (OTCMKTS: CYBN – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare CYBIN INC. (CYBN.NE) to similar businesses based on the strength of its valuation, dividends, risk, earnings, analyst recommendations, institutional ownership and profitability.

-14.9% of CYBIN INC. (CYBN.NE) shares are owned by institutional investors.
-Comparatively, 51.1% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-20.6% of shares of all “Holding & other investment offices” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+14.9% of CYBIN INC. (CYBN.NE) shares are held by institutional investors.
+Comparatively, 51.4% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+22.4% of shares of all “Holding & other investment offices” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares CYBIN INC. (CYBN.NE) and its competitors gross revenue, earnings per share and valuation.

-This is a summary of recent ratings and target prices for CYBIN INC. (CYBN.NE) and its competitors, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for CYBIN INC. (CYBN.NE) and its peers, as reported by MarketBeat.com.

 |Sell Ratings